Great year, bad Sharpe? A note on the joint distribution of performance and risk-adjusted return: Abstract

 \section{Abstract}

 Returns distributions are heavy-tailed across asset classes.
-In this note, I examine the implications of this stylized fact for the joint statistics of performance and risk-adjusted return.
-Using both synthetic and real data, I show that the Sharpe ratio does not increase monotonically with performance: in a sample of price trajectories with the same distribution of returns, the largest Sharpe ratios are associated with suboptimal mean returns; conversely, the best performance never corresponds to the largest Sharpe ratios.
-This counter-intuitive effect is unrelated to the risk-return tradeoff familiar from portfolio theory: it is a consequence of asymptotic correlations between the sample mean and sample standard deviation of heavy-tailed variables (which are absent in the Gaussian case).
-In addition to its very large sample noise, the non-monotonic association of the Sharpe ratio with performance puts into question its status as the gold standard of investment quality.
+In this note, I examine the implications of this well-known stylized fact for the joint statistics of performance (absolute return) and Sharpe ratio (risk-adjusted return).
+Using both synthetic and real data, I show that, all other things being equal, the investments with the best in-sample performance are never associated with the best in-sample Sharpe ratios (and vice versa).
+This counter-intuitive effect is unrelated to the risk-return tradeoff familiar from portfolio theory: it is, rather, a consequence of asymptotic correlations between the sample mean and sample standard deviation of heavy-tailed variables.
+In addition to its large sample noise, this non-monotonic association of the Sharpe ratio with performance puts into question its status as the gold standard metric of investment quality.